-15.3.3 Configuring Client Near Cache
+16.3.3 Configuring Client Near Cache

-Hazelcast distributed map has a Near Cache feature to reduce network latencies.
-Since the client always requests data from the cluster members, it can be helpful for some of your use cases to configure a near cache on the client side.
-The client supports the same Near Cache that is used in Hazelcast distributed map.
+The Hazelcast distributed map supports a local Near Cache for remotely stored entries to increase the performance of local read operations.
+Since the client always requests data from the cluster members, it can be helpful in some use cases to configure a Near Cache on the client side.
+Please refer to the Near Cache section for a detailed explanation of the Near Cache feature and its configuration.